The Evolution of Software Architecture Through the Generations

 Contemporaries who learned through AI and prompt engineering still need to concrete their skills in rudimentary IT practices.
 IP addresses, networking and other foundational development features are crucial to solidifying one’s ability as a coder.

 Enterprise IT organisations are adopting and using the cloud; however, their security and applications often remain based on fundamental values, processes and strategies.
-Contemporaries must have the skills to solve problems on platforms established before the modern cloud and AI programmes.
+Contemporaries must have the skills to solve problems on platforms established before the modern cloud and AI programs.

 Trends and Predictions in Software Architecture Evolution